libktx/ktx/script/README.md

 - `evaluateAs<T>(String)`: compiles and executes a script passed as a string.
 Returns the last expression from the script as `T`.
 Throws `ClassCastException` if the result does not match `T` type.
 - `evaluateAs<T>(FileHandle)`: compiles and executes a script from the selected file.
-Returns the last expression from the script as `Any?`.
+Returns the last expression from the script as `T`.
 Throws `ClassCastException` if the result does not match `T` type.

 - `set(String, Any)`: adds a variable to the script execution context.
 The variable will be available in the scripts under the given name.